Banana Peel Water Fails: Compost Instead

 • Do diagnose yellow leaves before adding any homemade feed.

-• Do use balanced soil amendments when growing heavy feeders in containers.
+• Do use balanced soil amendments when growing heavy feeders like tomatoes and peppers in containers.

 Don't